-Painted Beehives Preserve Centuries of Slovenian Folk Art with Family Museum
+Painted Beehives Featured at Museum of Slovenian Folk Art

 Painted beehives are a common site when driving through the Slovenian countryside.
 These open-air galleries are a unique form of Slovenian art.
 The tradition of painting the wooden panels with which the beehives are constructed can be traced back to the middle of the 18th century.
 The wooden boxes that the beehives are housed in are known in the trade as apiaries and called kranjichi in Slovenian.

 I had the chance to get an up-close-and-personal look at an extensive gallery of these painted panels, lovingly collected and cared for beekeepers Vida and Joze Koželj.
 The Koželjs created a museum dedicated to the painted panels in their home in the town of Smarje Sap, not far from Slovenia’s capital of Ljubljana.
 Vida’s family has worked with bees for over 200 years.

 As I buzzed from one painted panel to the next, my guide Mateja Kregar Gliha translated Vida’s enthusiastic commentary.
 I learned that despite the long history of bee keeping in Vida’s family, the activity was never their primary business.
 Bee pollination and breeding were a sideline that supplemented their meager existence as farmers.

 I asked what had inspired the Koželjs to create the museum and Vida said the beekeeping tradition is in their hearts.
 She explained that her husband is a hunter, and the vocation often took them across Slovenia.
 In their travels, they saw a lot of beekeeping tools that were in a forgotten corner of a barn or under a hayrack and the painted panels they came across were in worse and worse condition.
 They realized that the folk art was slowly vanishing.